New Investigator Award - EPSRC

 Project leads must be academic employees (lecturer or equivalent) of an eligible organisation.
 Eligible organisations include:

 If you have a fixed-term appointment, you are eligible provided that your contract extends beyond the end date of the proposed research, and your host research organisation provides you with the support they would normally offer a permanent employee.
-Extension of a fixed-term appointment cannot be conditional on your application for an NIA being successful.
+Extension of a fixed-term appointment cannot be conditional on your application for a NIA being successful.

-• Sir Henry Wellcome Postdoctoral Fellowship.
+- Sir Henry Wellcome Postdoctoral Fellowship

 If you are employed in a staff post on a research grant, you are not eligible to be a project lead, unless you hold an early career fellowship and your university gives you the same stature as a permanent academic member of staff.
 These early career fellowships include, but are not limited to: